-The Handbook for North Carolina Folk and Traditional Artists is another valuable tool.
-As an artist, if you have questions about business, promotion, or opportunities for making money, this handbook is a helpful tool to keep close at hand.
+The Handbook for North Carolina Folk and Traditional Artists is a resource for traditional artists.
+If you have questions about business, promotion, or opportunities for making money, this handbook is a helpful tool to keep close at hand.

 Technology changes quickly; therefore, this searchable PDF file version allows for more frequent updates, without the expense of printing.
 While the handbook data is specific to North Carolina, the skills it teaches and the insight it offers are universal.
 Through all of its changes, the handbook remains a simple tool that helps make challenging tasks a bit more approachable.